 After rinsing the noodles under cold running water, you can serve the noodles three ways.

-- Serve the noodles in iced water. (picture on the left)
+- Option 1: Serve the noodles in iced water. (picture on the left)

-- Serve the rolled-up noodles on a plate or bamboo tray. (picture on the right)
+- Option 2: Serve the rolled-up noodles on a plate or bamboo tray. (picture on the right)

-- Serve the drained noodles with ice cubes in individual plates/bowls.
+- Option 3: Serve the drained noodles with ice cubes in individual plates/bowls.
 You can also roll up the noodles. (picture on the bottom)

-On a really hot day, option #1 is such a great choice.
+Option #1 is a great choice on a hot day.
 Noodles are super cold and nice.
-If you are serving this dish for the family, pick #1 or #3.
+If you are serving this dish for the family, pick option #1 or option #3.
 If you are serving this meal for a larger crowd (think of it as a DIY somen party!), option #2 might be a good choice, so you can pick up a portion of noodles easily.

-There is nothing more comforting and satisfying than enjoying the long strands of chilled slippery somen noodles with the sweet-savory sauce on its own.
-It is truly one of the simple dishes that highlight the uniqueness of somen noodles.
+Nothing is more comforting and satisfying than enjoying the long strands of chilled slippery somen noodles with the sweet-savory sauce on its own.
+It is one of the simple dishes that highlight the uniqueness of somen noodles.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.